 in a direct and concise manner beginning with the basic

-``model $M_0$'' and extensions of that model to include individual
+``model $M_0$'' $ought to explain such a thing at first place where it occurs or give a reference$ and extensions of that model to include individual

-heterogeneity and also individual covariates.
+heterogeneity and individual covariates.
 A special type of

 individual covariate models is distance sampling, which could be

-thought of as the most primitive spatial capture-recapture model.
-In
+thought of as the most primitive spatial capture-recapture model. $they will love you in St-Andrews for this$ In

 later chapters we further develop and extend ideas introduced in this